 When Dr. Podolsky left MGH in July 2008 to become President of the University of Texas Southwestern Medical Center at Dallas, Dr. Bruce Sands, a senior member of the GI faculty and graduate of the MGH training program, succeeded him in an interim capacity.
 In May 2010, Dr. Sands became the Chief of the Henry D. Janowitz Division of Gastroenterology at Mount Sinai Medical Center.

 In January 2010, Dr. Ramnik Xavier, who trained in internal medicine and gastroenterology at MGH, assumed the position of Chief of the Division of Gastroenterology, becoming only the fourth person to hold this position.
-Dr. Xavier is Kurt Isselbacher Chair in Medicine at Harvard Medical School, Senior Associate Member of the Broad Institute of MIT and Harvard University, Director of the CSIBD and a senior investigator in the Center for Computational and Integrative Biology at MGH.
+Dr. Xavier is the Kurt Isselbacher Chair in Medicine at Harvard Medical School, Director of the MGH Center for Computational and Integrative Biology, Director of the CSIBD, and a Core Member of the Broad Institute of MIT and Harvard University.
+Under his leadership, the Division has grown to more than 50 faculty, of which 24 are independent investigators, including 19 physician-investigators.

 Andrew T. Chan, MD, MPHProgram DirectorGastroenterology Training Program

 Ramnik J. Xavier, MD, PhDChiefDivision of Gastroenterology

 Applicants must be enrolled in or have completed an American Council of Graduate Medical Education-accredited internal medicine residency.